sagemath/sagewiki_to_gh-2022-10-10/combinat/SageCombinatWorkshopOrsay.md

 == Accomodation ==

-Like for the previous MuPAD-Combinat days of June 2006, I (Nicolas) have rented a 8-person house  in Cernay-la-Ville (La tour) [http://www.cernayvacances.com/CFrans.html].
+Like for the previous MuPAD-Combinat days of June 2006, I (Nicolas) have rented a 8-person house  in Cernay-la-Ville ([http://www.cernayvacances.com/CFrans.html | la tour]).
 Hopefully, this will be paid for by the university of Orsay; otherwise we will split the charges (~600 euros total).
 We will do the cooking ourselves.
 I'll post shortly details on how to come (in short RER B to Saint-Rémi de Chevreuse + 10 minutes of bus

 == Participants ==